 When we receive Jesus Christ into our lives, God declares us "not guilty" and he says that we are now "made right with God."
 Our relationship with God has begun in a real way, where we no longer know God is "out there," but instead we know that he lives inside of us.
 We have God's forgiveness, a relationship with him.
 "For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord."4

-If you would like to be certain that you have a personal relationship with God, your sins forgiven, and no longer any barrier between you and God, the following explain how to have this now: Knowing God Personally.
+If you would like to be certain that you have a personal relationship with God, your sins forgiven, and no longer any barrier between you and God, the following explains how to have this now: How to Know God Personally.